On the Counting of Involutory MDS Matrices: involutory MDS matrices

 Each row of $A_3$ must be linearly independent with the rows of $A_1$.
 Since $A_3$ is a $2\times 2$ MDS matrix, there are $(2^r-1)(2^r-3)$ possible choices for the first row of $A_3$ and $(2^r-1)(2^r-4)$ possible choices for the second row.
 Thus, $A_3$ has a total of $(2^r-1)^2(2^r-3)(2^r-4)$ possible choices.
 Hence, the number of $4\times 4$ involutory MDS matrices over the finite field $\mathbb{F}_{2^r}$ is upper bounded by $2^r(2^r-1)^3(2^r-2)^2(2^r-3)(2^r-4)$. \end{proof}

+It is noteworthy that there has been recent work on the enumeration of $4 \times 4$ involutory MDS matrices.
+In \cite{Kumar_4MDS} and \cite{Tuncay23}, the authors introduced hybrid methods for studying these matrices over $\mathbb{F}_{2^r}$.
+Importantly, in the hybrid approach, a representative involutory MDS matrix is typically derived through a search process, which subsequently serves as a basis for generating multiple involutory MDS matrices.
+Specifically, \cite{Tuncay23} significantly reduced the search space for finding all $4 \times 4$ involutory MDS matrices by identifying the representative involutory MDS matrices of order 4, thereby reducing the search space from $2^{16r}$ to $2^{8r}$.
+Following this, \cite{Kumar_4MDS} further refined the search space to $2^{5r}$.
+By conducting an exhaustive search within this optimized search space, the authors provided the counts of $4 \times 4$ involutory MDS matrices over $\mathbb{F}_{2^r}$ for $r = 3, 4, \ldots, 8$.
+Note that, as derived in \cite{Kumar_4MDS} and \cite{Tuncay23}, the count for $4\times 4$ involutory MDS matrices over $\mathbb{F}_{2^3}$ and $\mathbb{F}_{2^4}$ are 16,464 and 242,514,000, respectively.

-\begin{remark} It is essential to emphasize that the upper bound derived in Theorem~\ref{Th_4_MDS_Counting} is very loose.
-For instance, while the count of all $4\times 4$ involutory MDS matrices over $\mathbb{F}_{2^3}$ is 16464, our bound yields $1975680$.
+\begin{remark} As discussed above, it is crucial to emphasize that the upper bound derived in Proposition~\ref{Prop_4_MDS_Counting} is very loose.
+For instance, while the count of all $4\times 4$ involutory MDS matrices over $\mathbb{F}_{2^3}$ is 16,464, our bound yields $19,75,680$.
 This is because our calculation only considers cases involving $2\times 2$ submatrices constructed from $A_1$ and $A_3$.
 To achieve a more precise bound, it is necessary to examine the other $2\times 2$ submatrices as well as all $3\times 3$ submatrices.
 However, currently, we are unable to exclude these potential cases from our analysis. \end{remark}

 \begin{remark} As stated in Lemma~\ref{Lemma_structure_Inv_MDS}, we can represent any $4\times 4$ involutory MDS matrix $M$ as $M=DHD^{-1}$, where $H$ is a $4\times 4$ involutory matrix.
 However, it is important to note that in this context, $D$ is not a standard diagonal matrix but rather a diagonal block matrix.
 Consequently, unlike Lemma~\ref{Lemma_Inv_2_MDS_Counting} for $2\times 2$ involutory MDS matrices, we cannot directly apply Corollary~\ref{Corollary_DMD_MDS} to assert that $M$ is MDS if and only if $H$ is MDS.
 Furthermore, considering the specific form of $H$, it cannot be considered an MDS matrix. \end{remark}